-GLD: What colour was the creature?
+GLD: What color was the creature?

 GLD: Recall as much as you can, I really need you to be there.
 I need you to be back in that moment, O.K.?
 I need you to remember how you felt, was it cold after leaving the cinema, can you smell the tree’s and vegetation as you walk past them.
 Are you excited to be going into town?
 Bring yourself back to the moment.

-GLD: Recall where the feathers came to; were they just on its arms, wings, and back or all the way down to its feet?
+GLD: Recall, where the feathers came to; were they just on its arms, wings, and back or all the way down to its feet?

 GLD: Skinny legs like a bird or thicker like a man’s.